joyousjay/Application-CPU-Scheduling-Simulation/README.md

 ## Trials
 To test a new trial: press the reset button to start a new trial.
 For example: (assuming the user starts with trial one) once you finish that trial (completed simulating all applications for the following process count), please press the **reset button** to start a trial two, and then press the **reset button** to start trial three.

+Please note that the simulation is defaulted to start with trial one for every application, which process set size of three.

 ### Trial One
 Process Set Size: 3